 William James, The father of American psychology in his groundbreaking book from 1890 “The principles of psychology” wrote

 Attention is, in fact, a very important concept in the field of psychology.
-And it only gets deeper and more difficult as you keep digging in.
-In fact, psychology categorizes attention into different types and if you keep going, you will find all sorts of theories weaved around those types but not much of that is useful for us today, what we want is the crux of what attention is, what we can do to improve it and on a more relatable level how it can help us in alleviating at least some of our miseries .
+And it only gets deeper and more difficult as you keep digging in, but what we want today is the crux of what attention is, what we can do to improve it, and on a more relatable level how it can help us in alleviating at least some of our miseries.
 So let us just jump straight into it.

 To quote William James further, he says

 “The faculty of voluntarily bringing back a wandering attention, over and over again, is the very root of judgment, character, and will.
 No one is compos sui [master of himself] if he have it not.
 An education which should improve this faculty would be the education par excellence.
 But it is easier to define this ideal than to give practical directions for bringing it about.”—William James , Psychology: Briefer Course

 So simple and easy, yet so complex and difficult, isn’t it.
 The key phrase to note here is the very first line of the quote – “bringing back a wandering attention, over and over again” – this only goes on to prove that attention is not a passive state of not getting distracted but a very active and effortful act of coming back from the distraction and beginning over and over again.